gitezri/Secure-WordPress/README.md

 To mitigate this issue you have to "security baseline" the app and don't deploy your app until all major flaws are patched or mitigated.

-For more information, you can consult the articlue I wrote on web applications security baselining.
-You can find it on github.com: [Web Application Security Baselining](https://github.com/gitezri/owasp-zap-base/blob/master/README.md)
+For more information, you can consult the article I wrote on web applications security baselining.
+You can find it on GitHub.com: [Web Application Security Baselining](https://github.com/gitezri/owasp-zap-base/blob/master/README.md)

 ## Pressing Issue #3: Configuration Hard-Coded Passwords